-When installing hardwood floors, you want to protect your investment whether it’s a $0.69 laminate or a $6.69 exotic hardwood.
+When installing hardwood floors, you want to protect your investment whether it’s an inexpensive laminate or a top of the line exotic hardwood.
 Moisture is a big concern for flooring, you definitely don’t want it!
 And we’re not just talking about some water spilling or snow being tracked through the house (although, to help with that, we do recommend putting down rugs at home entrances and in front of sinks).
 Moisture can come up through your subfloor, especially if you are installing over concrete or below-grade.
 A moisture barrier is need to protect the flooring against moisture or moisture vapor.
 Along with the moisture barrier, you may want to install an underlayment.
 It insulates and cushions the flooring, making it more comfortable to walk on.

 For moisture barriers, there are three basic methods of protection: